Massimo Busacca: Club

-Busacca was selected to referee the UEFA Champions League Final in Rome on 27 May 2009 between FC Barcelona and Manchester United.
+Busacca was selected to referee the UEFA Champions League Final at the Stadio Olimpico in Rome on 27 May 2009 between FC Barcelona and Manchester United; Barcelona won the match 2–0.

-He was chosen as a referee for the 2009 FIFA Confederations Cup, refereeing the 2009 FIFA Confederations Cup semi-final game between South Africa and Brazil match on 25 June 2009 in Johannesburg and Brazil went on to win 1–0.

 On 19 September 2009, Busacca was the referee in a Swiss Cup match between FC Baden and BSC Young Boys.
 After crowd trouble disrupted the game after home side Baden took an unlikely lead, Busacca raised his middle finger to the crowd.
 Busacca had initially denied making the obscene gesture but was handed a three-match ban by the Swiss Football Association and was forced to issue an apology.

+Busacca was appointed as the referee for the 2010 UEFA Super Cup final in Monaco on 27 August; Atlético Madrid defeated Inter Milan 2–0.

+On 8 March 2011, Busacca was the referee in a UEFA Champions League 2010–11 Round of 16 match between Arsenal F.C. and FC Barcelona, controversially sending Robin Van Persie off for kicking the ball after the whistle.